 Eldelweiss: Large intensely fragrant white blooms.
 24 - 36 inches in Height.
 Blooms in mid Summer through fall with a profuse summer display of snowy white flowers and sweetly aromatic foliage.
 This mid-sized French hybrid is a unique specimen for any gardener who loves Lavender.
 Plant in a soothing monochromatic color scheme, or plant with blue flowered cultivars to create a delightful color combination.

-Otto Quast: Bloom is characterized by its deep purple color pineapple head with two pink wings on top.
+Otto Quast: Sold normally at big box stores as an annual since they die off in 32 degree F weather.
+Bloom is characterized by its deep purple color pineapple head with two pink wings on top.
 Very pungent scent of camphor.
 This hardy variety of Spanish lavender is known for its bold, purple-bracketed blooms.
 20 - 28 inches in height.
 30 - 36 inches wide. last leaf to flower head is very short, so not recommended for bouquets or drying.
 Flower heads may be pinched off to dry and used in sachets.
 Otto Quast blooms from early spring until the first hard freeze.
 It contains attractive foliage during the winter months than some of the other lavender varieties.
 I do recommend covering plant if temperatures dip below freezing.
 It features a softer, yet deeply satisfying fragrance that attracts birds, butterflies and humans.
 It is one that is very hardy for the south conditions and grows well in the south.
 Uses: Great for hedges and walkways.
 Sachets.